 Being your own boss comes with many perks… especially when it comes to working when and where you want.
 However, for many folks the transition from bigger companies and working on teams to being a one-person show can be lonely or feel isolating at times.
 We end up wearing a lot of hats, trying to DIY everything (especially marketing and sales), while navigating new lessons and lifestyles.

 Opportunity: Seek out communities and groups to find folks in similar fields, business phases and areas for learning.
 These groups and communities can lead to powerful learning, resources, networking opportunities as well as create lasting connections.
+There may be opportunity to learn what automation workflows, software platforms and marketing tactics have worked for their businesses.
 Even if there is a fee associated to join, this may be a valuable investment area for your sake and the provider of the community space.

-Although there is a software solution for everything, we are humans working with humans.
+Although there’s a software solution for everything, as service providers more often than not we are humans working with humans.

 Opportunity: Evaluate the areas where time can be a significant savings and create more ease for you, your audience, leads and ongoing clients.
 If you have different software, check if and how it’s being used or if it’s causing more problems.
 If you have time pain points, look at where software can help streamline processes.
 If the idea of learning and setting up new software is daunting, look for an online business manager to help recommend and set you up.